Yi-Xia-2010/Emoception-SALFT/README.md

 --efficiency_analysis.py is the script for compare overall computational efficiency between SALFT and Full fine-tuning for ViViT.

---Folder 'Results' contains all results.

---'cross_val.py' is the script that conducts the preliminary cross-val protocol.
+--cross_val.py is the script that conducts the preliminary cross-val protocol.
 The results are stored in the folder 'preliminary_cross_val_results'.

---'interpreter_new.py' is the script to generate the interpreation.
+--interpreter_new.py is the script to generate the interpreation.

---The script 'perturbation_new.py' is to conduct the perturbation test on our interpretability method and selected baselines.
+--The script perturbation_new.py is to conduct the perturbation test on our interpretability method and selected baselines.
 The resutls are in folder 'Results/perturbation_evaluation_results'.

 ### interpretation_samples
 This folder contains the interpretation examples.

 ### Results
+This folder contain all resutls.